-Other forms of ADR include expert determinations, referees and adjudication.
 Expert determinations are carried out by persons with specialised knowledge who actively gather information relevant to the dispute, rather than hear arguments from the parties.
 In the absence of factors such as fraud or collusion, expert determinations are binding in Australia if accompanied by an enabling contract.
-All Supreme Courts and most tribunals have the power to defer such issues to a referee.
-Referrals involve complex technical issues such as building cases which involve determination by a technical expert.
+Referees are usually appointed by courts and tribunals on specific issues which are deferred to them.
+Referrals to referees usually involve complex technical issues such as building cases which involve determination by a technical expert.
 In the building and construction industry, adjudication is used to make timely and cost-effective interim determinations as to a party's rights to payment under security of payment legislation.